It is easier to blame someone else than to deal with my own issues.

-That is so important it is worth repeating: Conflict exposes the glory of God.
+That is so important it is worth repeating: Conflict has the ability to expose the glory of God.

 I’m thinking about Moses as he crouched in the cleft of a rock, in search of a glimpse of glory in the midst of despair.
 Conflict reveals truth and exposes weakness and challenges us toward our destiny.
 A conflict well navigated breeds grace and deepens love and honor.
 Meanwhile, fear of conflict creates emotional distance and inhibits relational progress.
+Too many people who have blown up and walked away from conflict have missed great opportunities to encounter real growth.
 To walk through conflict maturely and with the mind of Christ is to walk through the valley of Psalm 23 to the feast on the other side.

 Clearly, that is not a stroll the enemy of your soul wants you to take.